-I know of no one who thinks that abortive mothers should be put to death for their crimes.
+We do not necessarily believe that the best course of action should be to apply the death penalty to abortion immediately after criminalisation.
 The mother bears some guilt, but those who know for sure what they are doing bear much more.

 You’ll Force Women to Go to Back Alleys

 1) Just because scissors work better doesn’t make it right.

 2) You don’t also hold to Darwinian evolution, do you?

 3) Could “back alleys” be worse than the back alleys that have already been in play in the USA?